aa29zzjj/Project3/README.md

 1. The IntelliJ HTTP client is being used correctly.
 5 points.
 2. The HTTP client resquest is correct.
 5 Points.
 3. The HTTP client response is correct: 5 Points.
-4. The correct transaction is show on the PDF: 5 points.
+4. The correct transactions are shown on the PDF: 5 points.

 **Project 3 Submission Requirements**